 The Solar Protective Factory,

-skin cancer, which prompted their curiosity about ultraviolet (UV)
+skin cancer, which prompted his curiosity about ultraviolet (UV)

 transmission in general and, more specifically, through clothing.